 Figure 1: Bacteria cultures and workflow of the screening process.
 Preparation of bacteria cultures and supernatants (left).
 Description of the workflow for the two screening rounds.
 First screening: The preference for DNA or RNA is evaluated using 10 probes.
-Second screening: Based on the nucleic acid preference, additional probes containing chemically modified nucleotides are evaluated to identify the best performing substrates for a given nuclease activity.
+Second screening: Based on nucleic acid preference, additional probes containing chemically modified nucleotides are evaluated to identify the best performing substrates for a given nuclease activity.

 Figure 2: First kinetic screening round.
 Kinetic profiles of Salmonella, E. coli and culture media (TSB) using DNA and RNA probes.
 Nuclease activity is represented by relative fluorescence units (RFU).
 The graphs are representative for at least 3 individually performed experiments.
-The different samples are labeled as indicated in the graph.
+The different samples are labeled as indicated in the graphs´ legend.
 Fold difference (FD) values were calculated using the rate coefficients of Salmonella and E. coli for each probe.

 Figure 3: Second kinetic screening round.
 Kinetic profiles of Salmonella, E. coli and culture media (TSB) using chemically modified probes.
 Nuclease activity is represented by relative fluorescence units (RFU).
 The graphs are representative for at least 3 individually performed experiments.
-The different samples are labeled as indicated in the graph.
+The different samples are labeled as indicated in the graphs´ legend.
 Fold difference (FD) values were calculated using the rate coefficients of Salmonella and E.coli for each probe.

 Table 1: Nucleic acid probe sequences.
 List of all the nucleic acid probes used in this study.

 Supplementary Figure 1: Measurement set up.
 Button clicks and dialog windows describing the stepwise process performed in the acquisition software to set up the different measurement parameters.
-(A) desktop icon.
+(A) Desktop icon.
 (B) Task manager dialog window.
 (C) Procedure and Temperature Set up dialog windows.
 (D) Procedure and Kinetic Step dialog windows.
 (E) Procedure and Read Method dialog windows.

 Supplementary Figure 2: Measurement set up.
 Button clicks and dialog windows describing the stepwise process performed in the acquisition software to set up the different measurement parameters.
 (A) Procedure and Read Step (Kinetic) Dialog windows.
 (B) Procedure dialog window (C) “Protocol” menu bar.
 (D) Well selection dialog window.
 (E) File name input box.
 (F) Run New icon used to start the acquisition within the software.